trautmaa/imageRandomizer/README.md

 # imageRandomizer
 Design project to flip through images

-Built by Alex Trautman for Rein Boyd
+By Alex Trautman and Rein Boyd